This easy Tofu Nacho Cheese is thick and creamy. Made with silken tofu, spices, salsa, and green chiles, it is loaded with flavor!

 - Vegan Black Bean Burger

-This vegan cheese sauce is something you can feel good about eating because it is a healthy snack.
+This cheesy sauce is something you can feel good about eating because it is a healthy snack.

 I originally posted this recipe on Jan.
 21, 2017.
 I added new photos and text when I republished it.